BrianReisman/node-db1-guided/README.md

-# Introduction to Relational Databases, SQL and Knex
+# Introduction to Relational Databases, SQL and Knex [branch: 20210323]

 In this project we will cover the basics of `Structure Query Language (SQL)`, `Relational Databases`, and `Knex.js Queries`.